About Our Non-Profit Senior Living Community

 A Plan for Your Future

-Because Village Shalom is a non-profit Life Plan Community (also known as a Continuing Care Retirement Community or CCRC), you’ll get priority access to the full continuum of health care services we provide on campus, should you ever need them.
-Residents of The Villas also receive the area’s most generous health care benefit — Shalom Health.
+Because Village Shalom is a Life Plan Community (also known as a Continuing Care Retirement Community or CCRC), you’ll get priority access to the full continuum of health care services we provide on campus, should you ever need them.
+Residents also receive the area’s most generous health care benefit — Shalom Health.